-Biting into a "tester," I was delighted to find that the mushroom's earthy flavor shone through without overpowering the matzo balls.
-They were also beautifully speckled, like the savory equivalent to chocolate chip ice cream.
+Biting into a "tester," I was delighted to find that the mushroom's earthy flavor came through without overpowering the matzo balls.
+They were also beautifully speckled, like the savory equivalent of chocolate chip ice cream.
 Swimming in a bowl of classic chicken soup, they added just the right amount of excitement to my favorite Passover dish.

 Chicken Soup with Shallot-Shiitake Matzo Balls